Prince Richard, Duke of Gloucester: Early life

-Richard was born on 26 August 1944 at 12:15 pm at St Matthew's Nursing Home in Northampton, the second son of Prince Henry, Duke of Gloucester, and Alice, Duchess of Gloucester.
+Richard was born at 12:15 pm on 26 August 1944 at St Matthew's Nursing Home in Northampton, the second son of Prince Henry, Duke of Gloucester, and Alice, Duchess of Gloucester.
 His father was the third son of King George V and Queen Mary.
 His mother was the third daughter of John Montagu Douglas Scott, 7th Duke of Buccleuch, and Lady Margaret Bridgeman.
 At the time of his birth, he was second in line to his father's dukedom, behind his elder brother, Prince William of Gloucester, who died in an air crash in 1972 before inheriting the title and having any children of his own.
+At his birth the King suggested he be named Charles, with his parents preferring Richard, which was the name chosen.

-Richard was baptised at the Royal Chapel of All Saints in Windsor Great Park on 20 October 1944 by the retired Archbishop of Canterbury, Cosmo Gordon Lang.
-His godparents were his paternal aunt, Queen Elizabeth, Princess Marie Louise (his first cousin twice removed), Princess Alice, Countess of Athlone (his grandaunt and first cousin twice removed, for whom her daughter, Lady May Abel Smith stood proxy), the Duke of Buccleuch (his maternal uncle), the Marquess of Cambridge (his cousin), Lady Sybil Phipps (his maternal aunt), and General the Earl Alexander of Tunis (for whom his wife, then Lady Margaret Alexander, stood proxy).
+Richard was baptised at the Royal Chapel of All Saints in Windsor Great Park on 20 October by the retired Archbishop of Canterbury, Cosmo Gordon Lang.
+His godparents were his paternal aunt Princess Mary, Queen Elizabeth, Princess Marie Louise (his first cousin twice removed), Princess Alice, Countess of Athlone (his grandaunt and first cousin twice removed, for whom her daughter, Lady May Abel Smith stood proxy), the Duke of Buccleuch (his maternal uncle), the Marquess of Cambridge (his cousin), Lady Sybil Phipps (his maternal aunt), and General the Earl Alexander of Tunis (for whom his wife, then Lady Margaret Alexander, stood proxy).
 Because of the War, newspapers did not identify the precise location of the christening, saying only that it took place at "a private chapel in the country".
 When Richard was four months old, he accompanied his parents to Australia, where his father served as governor-general from 1945 to 1947.
 The family returned to Barnwell Manor in 1947, where Richard spent most of his childhood.